Writing for Young People

 The course is for writers for children of all ages, from the picture-book age through to adolescent and 'crossover' writing which aims at markets among adults as well as young people.
 Though prose fiction is likely to be the main area studied, students will have the chance to look at writing in all forms, including poetry, picture book texts and non-fiction.

-The course supports students to create a significant body of writing, with practical plans for its place in the real world of publishing.
+The course supports students to create a significant body of writing (in most cases, a novel for children, teenagers or young adults) with practical plans for its place in the real world of publishing.
 It is based on the principle that most writers learn and benefit from working closely with their fellow writers, in a disciplined supportive setting, and with tutors who are practising and published writers in their field.

-- Writing Workshops: In the first semester's writing workshop you will explore a variety of formats and approaches, gaining a sense of the different age- ranges and forms.
+- Writing Workshops: In the first semester's writing workshop you will explore a variety of formats and approaches to creative writing for young audiences, gaining a sense of the different age-ranges and forms and experimenting with your writing.
 This is also an introduction to the writing workshop experience which is the heart of the course.
+Workshop groups are small: usually eight students maximum, to allow for the necessary in-depth attention for each person's work.
 In the second semester's workshop you will be asked to choose your area of writing, and use the workshop's feedback and encouragement to explore it in more depth.
+Most students begin working on their manuscript in this workshop, bringing sections and chapters for feedback from the group.
 Full-time students take one writing workshop in Semester One and one in Semester Two.
 Part-time students take one workshop each year.

 - Context Modules: Each full-time student takes one of these in the first semester and one in the second semester.
 The first semester's context module, Writing for Young People: Forms, Ages and Stages, is concerned with the writer's relationship with their audience, a sense of the history of and issues raised by children's writing.
 The second semester's module looks at Contemporary Children's Publishing, and aims to give a realistic grasp of the choices open to new writers in the field.
+It is taught by publishing industry specialists, and prepares students very well for a career as a children's author.
 Part-time students take one of these context modules in each year of study.

 - Manuscript: This is the development of a manuscript as near to publishable quality as possible.
-It is supported by tutorials with a manuscript supervisor.
+It is supported by tutorials with a manuscript supervisor, who is a published children's author.
 It may be a novel, a book of stories, a collection of poems or picture book texts.

 The assessed coursework for each Writing Workshop is a folder of creative writing.
 For the first Context Module the coursework is an essay of approximately 2,500 words and a folder of creative responses.
 The second context module is assessed by a portfolio of writing tasks connected to the children's publishing industry, including two book proposals.
 The manuscript is 35,000-40,000 words, or the equivalent in poetry or picture book texts.